 Everything is included in that price: the property purchased, the stamp duty, renovation work if any, the furniture upgrade, the interior design, the company set-up/duties to be paid and the arrangement fees.

-The purchase cycle of a property fractional share on the market usually takes two weeks to three months.
-The buying process of a house depends on how many buyers there are and how many fractions each owner gets.
+The purchase cycle of a property fractional share on the market usually takes in general 1-2 months.
+The buying process of a fractional ownership home depends on how many buyers there are and how many fractions each owner gets.

 The exact type of company that holds the property depends on the country; for example, in France it is an SCI (also SCIA, SCI d’attribution).
 In Spain, often an SL (Sociedad Limitada), and in the UK a Limited company.

 These limited companies are a unified front that represents and protects a group of buyers.
-Each limited company has its own bank account, and tax ID number and holds 100% of the deed of the home.
+Each limited company has its own bank account and tax ID number and holds 100% of the property deed.
 No one else holds shares in that company apartment from the co-owners.

-Family relatives and friends have used these companies to hold properties for decades so it is nothing new under the sun.
+Families and friends have used these companies to hold properties for decades, so it is nothing new.

-For example, one share would allow you to stay for 44 days, two shares for 88 days, three shares for 132 days, and four shares for 176 days.
+For example, one share would allow you to stay for 44 days, two shares for 88 days, three for 132 days, and four for 176 days.
 It is generally possible to buy up to four shares of a single property to avoid having a majority shareholder who could influence all the decisions of the company.
-However, you can buy as many shares as you like spreading with other properties.
+However, you can buy as many shares as you like and spread them with other properties.

 Yes, of course it is possible to purchase a fractional property with loved ones, family members, or friends.
 Originally this is why fractional ownership was created.
 This is a common way that co-ownership arrangements are formed, with multiple individuals coming together to buy a property through a company.